Joe Angel

-Biography
+Early life

 As a teenager, Angel first emigrated with his family to Chicago, before eventually settling in the San Francisco Bay Area.
 In high school he played baseball and football (teaming with O. J. Simpson on the latter), and after graduating from City College of San Francisco began a career in broadcasting.

+Career

 In the 1970s Angel broadcast for the San Francisco Giants (1977–78), as well as Stanford University football and University of San Francisco basketball.
+He also called game for the Minnesota Twins (1984–86), and Baltimore Orioles (1988–90, 1992).

+In 1991, Angel teamed with John Sterling on WABC to call New York Yankees games, replacing Jay Johnstone.
+While he signed a two-year contract, he left after one season.

-Stints with the Minnesota Twins (1984–86), Baltimore Orioles (1988–90, 1992) and New York Yankees (1991) followed.
-In 1993, he left the Orioles to become the Florida Marlins' first radio voice, and was behind the microphone for the Marlins' first World Series championship in 1997, which was the same year he took over the television broadcast as well, a position he would hold until 2000.
+In 1993, he left the Orioles to become the Florida Marlins' first radio voice.
+Angel was behind the microphone for the Marlins' first World Series championship in 1997, which was the same year he took over the television broadcast as well, a position he would hold until 2000.
 After two years with ESPN (2000–01), Angel returned to the Giants in 2002 (teaming with former Orioles partner Jon Miller); and in 2004 he began a second tenure with the Orioles.
-In his career, he was also engaged in World Series two times as a broadcaster.
+In his career, he also broadcast the World Series two times as a broadcaster.